lcurtis4/Adventure-Quest/README.md

-Phase 2
-Our adventurer is currently named "Jack".
-Studies show that "Jack" is probably not the application user's name.
-Update the code to prompt the user for their name and pass that name to the Adventurer constructor when creating the new Adventurer object.

-Phase 3
-This quest is so much fun that everyone is sure to want to do it more than once.
-Update the code to ask the user if they'd like to repeat the quest after the it has been completed.
-If the user says "yes", start the quest over.
-Otherwise, end the program.

 Phase 4
 I don't know if you noticed, but our adventurer is naked.
 What happened to all that talk about a brightly colored robe and shiny hat?